The compressor is a Northern Industrial Tool 2 HP 8 Gallon.

 Jay, from the sound of it, your compressor may have an unloader valve problem.

-the compressor will not cut back in
+Compressor will not cut back in with air in the tank

 when the compressor is first turned on it will fill with air (because it doesn’t hold air) but when using it after it is full it does not want to start again and the motor cuts out